 - cacao nibs

 - In a small saucepan over low heat, add almond milk.
 After giving the almond milk a few minutes to warm, whisk in cacao powder, maca powder, cinnamon, sea salt, and cayenne.

-When large clumps have dissolved, whisk in maple syrup and vanilla extract.
+- When large clumps have dissolved, whisk in maple syrup and vanilla extract.
 Whisk periodically until mixture is smooth and desired temperature is achieved.
 If you find you prefer it sweeter, add more maple syrup as desired.

-Remove from heat and pour into mugs.
+- Remove from heat and pour into mugs.
 Top with coconut cream or other toppings if desired.